Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Key Takeaways

-• The visitor has three tabs open and will book whichever company makes scheduling easiest.
-Speed beats aesthetics every time.
+- The visitor has three tabs open and will book whichever company makes scheduling easiest.

-• Show your pricing upfront.
-Maid Marines, Better Life, MoreHands, and Tidy Casa all prove that transparency converts faster than "call for a quote."
+- Show pricing upfront.
+Maid Marines, Better Life, MoreHands, and Tidy Casa all show that transparency converts faster than "call for a quote."

-• Build individual location pages for every city or neighborhood you serve, with local phone numbers and embedded reviews.
-This is the highest-ROI SEO move for cleaning companies.
+- Build location pages for every city or neighborhood you serve, with local phone numbers and embedded reviews.

-• Embed real Google, Yelp, or Trustpilot reviews with full attribution.
-Visitors can verify third-party reviews independently, and high review counts (1,079 or 4,849) carry weight that curated testimonials can't match.
+- Embed real Google, Yelp, or Trustpilot reviews with full attribution.
+Visitors can verify them independently, and high review counts carry weight that curated testimonials can't.

-• Show your team with real photos and names, and put your founder story on the homepage.
-This is the single biggest gap across every site we reviewed, and the easiest differentiator for independents competing against franchises.
+- Show your team with real photos and names, and put your founder story on the homepage.
+This was the biggest gap across the sites we reviewed, and the easiest differentiator for independents.

-• Publish room-by-room cleaning checklists and a page for each service type.
-It builds trust (the visitor knows what they're paying for) and captures search traffic for specific cleaning queries.
+- Publish room-by-room cleaning checklists and a page for each service type.
+Visitors know what they're paying for, and you capture search traffic for specific cleaning queries.

 How we picked these sites